-Adaptation strategies for trees are designed to increase establishment success, survival and growth potential, and to reduce the negative impacts of natural disturbance resulting from climate change.
+Adaptation strategies for trees are designed to increase tree establishment success, survival and growth potential, and to reduce the negative impacts of natural disturbance resulting from climate change.
 Adaptation strategies have the potential to shift overall climate-induced impacts on timber supply from negative to positive or neutral.
-Adaptation could lead to decreases in projected beetle-related tree mortality over the long term, modest decreases in disease, and modest increases in tree growth in areas with sufficient moisture.
-Decreases in projected beetle-related mortality are, however, partly attributable to a changing forest age-class structure (i.e. there are fewer old trees).
+Adaptation could lead to large decreases in projected beetle-related tree mortality over the long term, modest decreases in disease, and modest increases in tree growth.
+Large decreases in beetle mortality are, however, partly attributable to a changing forest age class structure.